Shopify vs Squarespace

 Limited Functionality Without App

-Additional function use on Shopify often requires the installation of another app.
-However, this can sometimes make your system run a little slower than you might like.
+Additional functions used on Shopify often require the installation of another app.
+However, this can sometimes make your system run slower than you might like.

 Less Customizability